 - 4th and 8 Game: December 29, 2013.
 Aaron Rodgers came back from injury (sustained nearly two months earlier against the Bears) to lead the Packers to a dramatic 33-28 victory over the Bears, in Chicago at Soldier Field.
 The winner of that game was to be crowned NFC North Champions as well as playoff bound — with the Packers down by one point, Rodgers threw a 48-yard touchdown pass to Randall Cobb with on fourth and 8 with just .38 seconds left on the clock.
 John Kuhn’s block on Julius Peppers on the play remains legendary.
 Bear Killer: This was the genesis of Cobb becoming known as the ‘Bear Killer’ but it wouldn’t be the last time he broke the hearts of Chicagoans.
 His nine touchdowns against the Bears are the most he has against any team.
 Matt Forte: A three touchdown game from Forte, a perpetually underrated talent, wasn’t enough to defeat the Packers.

 - Rodgers’ First Half: November 9, 2014.
 Aaron Rodgers ties an NFL record by throwing for six touchdowns in the first half of a 55-14 victory over the Bears at Lambeau Field in Green Bay.
 Perhaps the best half in NFL history for a quarterback, the game was 42-0 by halftime.

 - Bears Spoil Favre’s Party: November 26, 2015.
 Brett Favre came back to Green Bay to see his retired No. 4 unveiled at Lambeau Field.
 Bart Starr, despite battling numerous health concerns, made it back for the halftime ceremony.
 The Bears won the game 17-13, a notable upset.
-The game was on Thanksgiving, the first Thanksgiving game at Lambeau Field and the first between these foes.
+The game was on Thanksgiving, the first ever Thanksgiving game at Lambeau Field and the first Thanksgiving matchup between these ancient foes.

 - All-Time Series is Finally Tied-Up: December 18, 2016.
 The Green Bay Packers beat the Chicago Bears to even-up the legendary rivalry.
 Mason Crosby kicked a game-winning field goal as time expired after Aaron Rodgers completed a 60-yard pass to Jordy Nelson on third and 11, with less than thirty seconds left in the game.
 The completion was Rodgers’ longest of the season.